BillOatmanWork/SubtitleCreator/README.md

 cd\SubtitleCreator
 SubtitleCreator -ffmpegpath="C:\ffmpeg\bin" -infile="%drive%%folder%%filename%.ts" -model=medium -nomerge
 ```

+## List of supported languages for translation to English
+For a list of possible audioLanguages, run SubtitleCreator -LanguageList.

 ## Note
 Based on my testing, using the medium model does a great job.
 However, depending upon the strength of your machine running this app, it can take quite a while to generate the subtitles.
 My box is several years old and by no means a supercomputer but not a boat anchor either, a recording that was 66 minutes in length took 60 minutes to generate the SRT file.